 Click on the links below to find out more information on the services I offer

-Therapeutic counselling is offered to adolescents and young adults dealing with a wide range of emotional difficulties.
+Mindfulness-based Cognitive Behaviour Therapy for adolescents and young adults dealing with a wide range of emotional difficulties.

 Frequently Asked Questions